aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Background:

-Following its victory in the Russo-Japanese War in 1905, Japan occupied Korea; five years later it formally annexed the entire peninsula.
-After World War II, a republic was set up in the southern half of the Korean Peninsula while a Communist-style government was installed in the north.
-During the Korean War (1950-1953), US and other UN forces intervened to defend South Korea from North Korean attacks supported by the Chinese.
+An independent Korean state or collection of states has existed almost continuously for several millennia.
+Between its initial unification in the 7th century - from three predecessor Korean states - until the 20th century, Korea existed as a single independent country.
+In 1905, following the Russo-Japanese War, Korea became a protectorate of imperial Japan, and in 1910 it was annexed as a colony.
+Korea regained its independence following Japan's surrender to the United States in 1945.
+After World War II, a Republic of Korea (ROK) was set up in the southern half of the Korean Peninsula while a Communist-style government was installed in the north (the DPRK).
+During the Korean War (1950-53), US troops and UN forces fought alongside soldiers from the ROK to defend South Korea from DPRK attacks supported by China and the Soviet Union.
 An armistice was signed in 1953, splitting the peninsula along a demilitarized zone at about the 38th parallel.
-Thereafter, South Korea achieved rapid economic growth with per capita income rising to roughly 18 times the level of North Korea.
-South Korea has maintained its commitment to democratize its political processes.
-In June 2000, a historic first North-South summit took place between the South's President KIM Dae-jung and the North's leader KIM Chong-il.
+Thereafter, South Korea achieved rapid economic growth with per capita income rising to roughly 14 times the level of North Korea.
+In 1993, KIM Young-sam became South Korea's first civilian president following 32 years of military rule.
+South Korea today is a fully functioning modern democracy.
+In June 2000, a historic first North-South summit took place between the South's President KIM Dae-jung and the North's leader KIM Jong Il.

 People Korea, South